Privacy Policy

 How do we store your personal information and keep it secure?

-We understand the importance of the personal information that we hold and we take reasonable steps to protect that personal information from misuse, interference and loss, and from unauthorised access, modification or disclosure.
-Your personal information may be stored in hard copy documents held in locked filing cabinets on our premises, or in electronic format on cloud based database hosted in Australia.
-Access is restricted to those within our organisation who require it in order to carry out their role with OCA.
+Your personal information may be stored in electronic format on Salesforce, a cloud-based PCI compliant database hosted in Australia.
+Access to Salesforce is restricted to those within our organisation who require it to carry out their role with OCA.

 Health records

-If the information that we hold about you forms part of a health or medical record that we hold as your support service provider, that information will be held for a period of at least seven (7) years from the last time we provided you with a health service, in accordance with the Victorian Health Records Act 2001 or other applicable laws.
+If the information that we hold about you forms part of a health or medical record that we hold as your health service provider, that information will be held for a period of at least seven (7) years from the last time we provided you with a health service, in accordance with the Victorian Health Records Act 2001 (Vic) or other applicable laws.
 If the health record is that of someone under the age of 18, that information will be held at least until that person turns 25.

 How can you access your personal information?

-Quality and Correction of personal information
+Quality and correction of personal information

-Privacy Queries and Complaints
+Privacy queries and complaints

 The Privacy Officer